kmeraz/node_redis/README.md

 ### "error"

 `client` will emit `error` when encountering an error connecting to the Redis server or when any other in node_redis occurs.
+If you do not use callbacks and unresolved commands get rejected node_redis is going to emit a error for those too.

 So please attach the error listener to node_redis.